dylanbarrett-analytics/olist-customer-satisfaction-analysis/README.md

 **Actions Taken:**
 - Ran `SELECT COUNT(*)` to confirm row totals per table
-- Ran `SELECT * LIMIT 10` to preview structure and values in each table
+- Ran `SELECT * LIMIT 10` to preview the structure and values in each table

 **Purpose:**
 Validate that the import process worked and ensure all tables are ready for analysis.